 Our Digital Skills Investment Programme has been designed to support residents most affected by Covid-19 and at risk of being underrepresented in digital roles.
 Priority groups include women, learners with disabilities, people who are unemployed, those in low paid work, and specific ethnic groups.

-The Wave 3 Skills Bootcamps offer funding opportunities across a diverse range of sectors each identified as crucial to the regional economy.
+Skills Bootcamps offer funding opportunities across a diverse range of sectors each identified as crucial to the regional economy.

-Skills Bootcamps are designed to put the employer at the centre of training initiatives, offering fit for purpose training solutions.
+They are designed to put the employer at the centre of training initiatives, offering fit for purpose training solutions.
 The fund is seeking applications from consortia who can collaborate to co-design and co-deliver innovative approaches to address ‘in-demand’ skills.